Skip to main content

 Hospital managers oversee the delivery of medical services in hospitals by guiding and supervising staff.
 These individuals work with the clinical and administrative staff in hospitals, gathering the information required to accurately budget, handle staffing concerns, or allocate resources.
 They may also participate in community outreach programs designed to improve the way their hospitals deliver health care services.

-Hospital managers may also be responsible for improving health care delivery in ways that reduce overall costs while improving patient outcomes, thereby improving the hospital’s performance.
+Hospital managers may also be responsible for improving health care delivery in ways that reduce overall costs while improving patient outcomes.

 6. Health Care Project Manager